 In this example, the coarse tree that includes 2 of 4 predictors performs as well as the coarse tree with all predictors.
 That is, both models provide the same validation accuracy and have the same confusion matrix.

 To further investigate features to include or exclude, use the parallel coordinates plot.
-On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Parallel Coordinates in the Validation Results group.
+On the Learn tab, in the Plots and Results section, click the arrow to open the gallery, and then click Parallel Coordinates in the Validation Results group.
 You can see that petal length and petal width are the features that separate the classes best.

 To learn about model hyperparameter settings, choose a model in the Models pane and expand the Model Hyperparameters section in the model Summary tab.
 Compare the coarse and medium tree models, and note the differences in the model hyperparameters.
 In particular, the Maximum number of splits setting is 4 for coarse trees and 20 for medium trees.
 This setting controls the tree depth.

 To try to improve the coarse tree model further, change the Maximum number of splits setting.
 First, click the model in the Models pane.
-On the Classification Learner tab, in the Models section, click Duplicate.
+Right-click the model and select Duplicate.
 In the Summary tab, change the Maximum number of splits value.
-Then, in the Train section of the Classification Learner tab, click Train All and select Train Selected.
+Then, in the Train section of the Learn tab, click Train All and select Train Selected.